 Transport clients to medical appointments, social engagements, and to do shopping/errands.
 A mileage reimbursement is offered.

 Volunteers use their personal vehicle to transport clients, and are reimbursed: mileage is calculated as a return trip from the client’s home to their destination and back.

-This program is designed BY seniors FOR Seniors.
-It is intended to focus on engaging seniors who want to connect wtih one another to share common experieneces within the commjnity and enjoy meaningful and social volunteer opportunities together.
+This program is designed BY those 60 and over FOR themselves.
+It is intended to focus on engaging clients who want to connect with one another to share common experiences within the community and enjoy meaningful and social or volunteer opportunities together.

 Deliver meals and spend a few minutes providing a safety check to clients in the Meals on Wheels program.

 Hot Meals: delivered throughout the county.
 Meals consist of a soup, entrée and dessert, and are delivered 2 to 3 times per week by volunteers.
 Each town has different pick-up locations and procedures to follow.
 If you are volunteering for this program you will job shadow with an experienced volunteer.
 Volunteers are encouraged to visit for a few minutes as a safety check and to inform the Program Coordinator of any health status changes.

 Frozen Meal Program: Meals are ordered and delivered every 2 weeks throughout Lambton County.
 Orders may consist of soups, entrées, and desserts.
 There are currently four delivery routes for the Frozen Meal Program throughout the county.
 Volunteers are able to use one of the minivans from Lambton Elderly Outreach to deliver these meals.
 Meals are prepared by Apetito and are picked up by volunteers to deliver from the office.
 Thermal bags are used to keep the meals cold during the delivery.
 Volunteers are encouraged to visit for a few minutes from the client’s door to provide a safety check and note any health status changes.